Data Centers in Armenia

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers are concentrated in Yerevan, the nation's economic and administrative capital.
-This places them in close proximity to the country's burgeoning IT sector, financial institutions, and government agencies, minimizing latency for critical applications.
+Proximity To Key Business Districts: Data centers in Armenia are primarily located in and around Yerevan, the nation's capital and economic center.
+This places them in close proximity to the country's burgeoning tech sector, financial institutions, and government offices, enabling low-latency connectivity for critical applications.

-Tax Advantage For Data Centers The government offers specific tax incentives to encourage technology investments.
-Data center operators can benefit from exemptions on import duties and VAT for critical equipment, which significantly reduces the initial capital expenditure for new projects.
+Tax Advantage For Data Centers: The government provides specific incentives to encourage technology investment.
+Data center operators and their clients can benefit from exemptions on import tariffs and Value Added Tax (VAT) for qualifying production equipment and services, directly lowering capital investment costs.

 Natural Disaster Risk

-Armenia has a low overall risk profile for natural disasters, with an INFORM Risk score of 3.1 out of 10, as of September 2025.
-Facility engineering and site selection practices are designed to mitigate the primary geological risks.
+Armenia has a Low overall risk profile for natural disasters, with an INFORM Risk score of 3.1 out of 10 as of September 2025.
+While the overall threat is minimal, operators should engineer facilities to mitigate the most relevant local hazards.